By Sammy Rhodes

 I probably should define awkwardness.
 What I mean is there’s a gap between what you are and what you should be, a disconnect between the real you and the ideal you.
 What awkward moments (and people) do is simply to shine the spotlight on that gap, revealing the cracks in our humanity, no matter how shiny and cool we may seem on the outside.

 A few years ago I met with a student who had lived most of his life with a porn addiction.
+Unfortunately, this type of case is becoming all too common.
+We all love to consume content from providers such as https://www.tubevideoshd.xxx/ every now and again, but a full-blown pornography addiction can be quite concerning.
+It might not sound dramatic, but it is an addiction like any other – the addiction side of it is exactly the same as that of drug addictions for example.
+It can have a very negative impact on your life, as there are a number of serious and negative effects of porn addiction.
 Over coffee he told me that sex, much less pornography, was simply not something that ever got talked about in church.
 The sad thing is he grew up in one of those gospel-centered, published-author, preachers-whose-podcasts-you-download kind of churches.
 His family felt the same way.

 One of the saddest realities of life is the things we need to talk about the most we tend to talk about the least.
 Shame is often the culprit.
 Author and speaker Brené Brown likes to say that shame only needs three things to survive: silence, secrecy, and judgment.
 If you look behind your awkward moments, you will almost always find shame.
 And instead of uncovering the sources of our shame to each other, we hide.